pspchucky/OnePlusTwoBot/README.md

 #Quick FAQ
 What is a 'kid'?
-- The identifier at the end of an invite URL (For Ex: https://oneplus.net/invites?kolid=PG2FQO | The 'kid' is PG2FQO)
+- The identifier at the end of an invite URL (For Ex: https://oneplus.net/invites?kolid=PG2FQO | The 'kid' is PG2FQO | This isn't mine if you're wondering, see line 3)

 What can I do with this?
 - As stated above, it prints out some data from their Unofficial API (which I found in the JS code of